 The repairs were designed, permitted and completed in a fraction of the typical time, despite the challenges of rainy weather and the COVID-19 pandemic.
-The efforts prevented a sewage spill and protected the pipeline and its twin, which convey 150 MGD of wastewater to Fort Worth’s Village Creek Wastewater Reclamation Facility.
+The efforts prevented a sewage spill and protected the pipeline and its twin, which convey 150 MGD of wastewater to Fort Worth’s Village Creek Water Reclamation Facility.

 The repairs feature rock barbs, a launchable rock toe and a concrete terrace wall that stabilized the riverbank and protected the pipeline while saving the City on construction costs, reducing the potential environmental intrusion and benefitting the river’s aquatic health.
 This was the first time the U.S. Army Corps of Engineers Fort Worth District had permitted this Natural Channel Design technique.

 Confronting Continuing Erosion